wwWallet/wallet-frontend/branding/README.md

 The *brand* color(s) is used in buttons and accent elements.
 The *light* and *lighter* variants are used in light mode, while the *dark* and *darker* variants are used in dark mode.
 Make sure that the contrast ratio is sufficient, in both light and dark mode.

+## Screenshots

+wwWallet includes screenshots in the PWA manifest.
+These can be customized through the branding system.

+### Default location

+branding/default/screenshots/
+├── screen_mobile_1.png
+├── screen_mobile_2.png
+├── screen_tablet_1.png
+└── screen_tablet_2.png

+These files are copied to `public/screenshots/` during dev/build and used by the manifest.

+### Custom screenshots

+To override them, add your own files with the **same names**.

+wwWallet will prefer custom files and fallback to defaults if any are missing.

+### Screenshot sizes

+The screenshots must match the sizes declared in the PWA manifest:

+- Mobile: **828×1792**
+- Tablet: **2160×1620**